apolopena/gls-tools/README.md

 ## ⚡ Install `gls`
 You can install `gls` to `/usr/local/bin` which is a tool that runs all the non internal `gls-tools` scripts locally on the filesystem and is complete with `--help`, `--version` and command information.
 `gls` must be installed as root since it installs to your `/usr/local/bin`.
-This is safe as any installer and perhaps more safe than binary installers since all the code in this repository encapsualtes it's code into functions and is transparent open source.
+This is safe as any installer.
 Please feel free to inspect all the code in this repository.
 Contributions and suggestions are always welcome.
 ```bash
 curl -fsSL https://raw.githubusercontent.com/apolopena/gls-tools/main/setup/install-gls.sh | sudo bash
 ```